-In 2020, the Board evaluated its performance utilizing a framework of questions developed by the NACD, in addition to several broad "reflection" questions.
-This evaluation process was conducted in December of 2020.
-The Corporate Governance Committee and the Board discussed the Board evaluation results at their meetings in January 2021.
+In December 2021, the Board evaluated its performance utilizing a framework of questions developed by the NACD, in addition to several broad "reflection" questions.
+The Corporate Governance Committee and the Board discussed the Board evaluation results at their meetings in January 2022.
 It is standard practice for the Corporate Governance Committee to use the results of this process to foster continuous improvement of the Board's governance activities.